(apalutamide)

 Abbreviations: ADT, androgen deprivation therapy; AE, adverse event. aPatient experienced a fatal event of toxic epidermal necrolysis within 30 days of the last dose of ADT; it was not considered related to the study treatment. bGrouped term; includes rash, rash pruritic, rash maculo-papular, conjunctivitis, rash generalized, rash papular, stomatitis, and toxic epidermal necrolysis. cGrouped term; includes fracture pain, hand fracture, rib fracture. |

-A literature search of MEDLINE®, Embase®, BIOSIS Previews®, and Derwent Drug File (and/or other resources, including internal/external databases) was conducted on 29 May 2024.
+A literature search of MEDLINE®, Embase®, BIOSIS Previews®, and Derwent Drug File (and/or other resources, including internal/external databases) was conducted on 08 May 2025.

-1 | Aggarwal R, Heller G, Hillman DW, et al. PRESTO: a phase III, open-label study of intensification of androgen blockade in patients with high-risk biochemically relapsed castration-sensitive prostate cancer (AFT-19).
+1 | Aggarwal R, Heller G, Hillman DW, et al. PRESTO: A phase III, open-label study of intensification of androgen blockade in patients with high-risk biochemically relapsed castration-sensitive prostate cancer (AFT-19).
 J Clin Oncol.
 2024;42(10):1114-1123. |

 2 | |